Owen Tangavelou

-Owen Tangavelou (born 4 March 2005) is a French racing driver of Vietnamese and Polish descent who is set to compete in the Formula Regional European Championship with Trident, having previously raced with Race Performance Motorsport.
+Nguyen Owen Tangavelou (born 4 March 2005) is a French-Vietnamese racing driver who last competed in the USF Pro 2000 Championship and Eurocup-3.

+Born of a Flemish-Polish mother and a Vietnamese father, Tangavelou grew up in the suburbs of Paris.
+Tangavelou began competitive kart racing at the age of 14 and stepped up to single-seaters a year later.
+He competed in French F4 and Formula Regional for two years each, before winning on his Eurocup-3 debut in 2024 for MP Motorsport.
+He moved to the United States in 2025, racing in USF Pro 2000 for Velocity Racing Development and later DEForce Racing.

 Career

 Karting

 Tangavelou started his career at the relatively late age of fourteen in France.
 He raced in several regional competitions before stepping up to Formula 4.

 Formula 4

 2020

-In 2020 Tangavelou made his car racing debut in the French F4 Championship.
-Due to a lack of testing prior to the season, as well as him stating that he had "not enough experience" in racing at the time, the Frenchman finished 12th in the championship with a best race result of fifth place at Le Castellet.
+In 2020, Tangavelou made his car racing debut in the French F4 Championship.
+Due to a lack of testing prior to the season, as well as him stating that he had "not enough experience" in racing at the time, the Vietnamese driver finished 12th in the championship with a best race result of fifth place at Le Castellet.

 2021

 Tangavelou remained in French F4 for 2021.
-The French driver started his season out strongly with his first podium in single-seaters at the opening race in Nogaro.
+The Vietnamese driver started his season out strongly with his first podium in single-seaters at the opening race in Nogaro.
 He scored a further podium later in the season in the reversed-grid race at the Circuit Paul Ricard and finished fifth in the standings, having also set two fastest laps.
 In the FIA standings of the championship Tangavelou also finished fifth, with a total of nine podiums, including three third places at the Hungaroring.